In this tutorial, I will show you how to integrate Tailwind CSS 4 into your Django project.

 # launch webpack dev server

-If the command run without error, that means the setup works, let's terminate the npm run start by pressing Ctrl + C
+If the command run without error, that means the setup works, let's terminate the npm run watch by pressing Ctrl + C

 That is it, now a modern frontend tooling has been added to the Django project.